As of May 2020, Kemp Lake Waterworks now purchases water from CRD Integrated Water Services. We no longer use water from Kemp Lake itself.

 A chlorination system using industrial bleach is used to kill bacteria.
-This chlorination system is checked daily and chlorine residual tests are done.
+This chlorination system is now automated.
+Any system failures or issues that arise at the pump station are logged and messages are automatically sent to our system operators.
 Under the direction of the Vancouver Island Health Authority water samples are taken weekly within the water distribution system and are tested for E.Coli and total coliform.
 If there is a problem with the water, a series of steps are taken as outlined in the emergency response plan.

 Coliforms are a group of bacteria that are used as indicators of the potential presence of pathogens, viruses or parasites in a water sample.
 These microbes are defined as a group of bacteria having specific properties including the ability to grow at 35 degrees C in the presence of bile salts and able to ferment lactose.
 Coliform bacteria are divided into two types: Total and Fecal.